Fe3w/Fe3w/README.md

 ### Robotics & Automation Engineer | Embedded Systems Specialist

 I am a Robotics & Automation Engineering student (Honors in Embedded Systems) at Symbiosis Institute of Technology, Pune.
-I have experience working on mechanical design, low-level system programming, and real-time embedded systems.
+I have experience working on , low-level system programming,  real-time embedded systems and mechanical design.

+---

+### 🚀 Featured Projects & Leadership

-* 🤖 **Team Robominds (Design Lead & Co-Head):** Steered a cross-functional team to a 90/100 Stage I qualification score for DD Robocon 2026.
+🤖 **Team Robominds | Design Lead & Co-Head**
+* Steered a cross-functional team to a 90/100 Stage I qualification score for DD Robocon 2026.
+* Engineered and designed complex obstacle-clearing robot chassis.

+🦾 **3D-Printed Prosthetic Hand**
+* Built a prosthetic hand featuring EMG control alongside a Computer Vision-based control system.
+* Utilized ESP32, MQTT protocols, and real-time computer vision for actuation and command processing.

+🚁 **Drone Design for Robofest**
-* ⚙️ **Key Projects:** Built a **3D-Printed Prosthetic Hand with EMG Control** utilizing ESP32, MQTT, and real-time computer vision.
-Designed a full drone assembly for **Robofest** in Siemens NX with optimized aerodynamic balance, and engineered obstacle-clearing robot chassis.
+* Designed a full drone assembly in Siemens NX with a focus on optimized aerodynamic balance and structural integrity.
-* 🔭 **Interests:** Computer architecture, LLVM/Clang, autonomous navigation (SLAM), and IoT development.

 ---